ryanjeffares/grace/README.md

 This will build the `grace` executable, which you can add to your path or move somewhere that is on your path.
 Full installation process as well as documentation is WIP.

 ## Alpha Release Roadmap
+* Make for loops only use a variable name or list literal
+  * Enhacen list syntax
 * Exception system
   * Nearly there - account for exceptions being thrown in a function and returning control to the caller
 * Experiment with string interning